Webstrates/webstrates.github.io/_posts/2018-08-27-permissions.md

 </html>
 ```

-The above example provides the user with GitHub username _cklokmose_ permissions to read and write (`rw`), while users who are not logged in (`anonymous`) only have read (`r`) access.
+The above example provides the user with GitHub username _cklokmose_ permissions to read and write (`rw`), while users who are not logged in (_anonymous_) only have read (`r`) access.
+Logged-in users will automatically inherit the permissions of the _anonymous_ user (if defined), and thus also have read permissions to the webstrate.
-Any users not present in the permissions list will not have any access to the webstrate.
+Any users not present in the permissions list will not have any access to the webstrate (either explicitly or implicitly through the anynomous user).

-Any user with write permissions will implictly also have write permissions.
+Any user with write permissions will implictly also have read permissions.
-Adding `w` to _cklokmose_ in the above is thus technically redundant, but it adds some clarity to the user.
+Adding `r` to _cklokmose_ in the above is thus technically redundant, but it adds some clarity to the user.

 <div class="info box">
   <strong>Wait, what's my username and provider?</strong>
   <p>Each user logged in with an OAuth provider will have a unique <code>userId</code>.
   The <code>userId</code> is the username and provider joined together with a <code>:</code>.</p>
-  <p>When logged in (Authorized with a OAuth provider), the <code>userId</code>, <code>username</code>,
+  <p>When logged in (authorized with a OAuth provider), the <code>userId</code>, <code>username</code>,
   and <code>provider</code> will be available on the <code>webstrate.user</code> object as
   <code>webstrate.user.userId</code>, <code>webstrate.user.username</code>,
   and <code>webstrate.user.provider</code>, respectively.</p>
   <p> The <code>webstrate.user</code> will also have a <code>permissions</code> property, containing
-  the user's webstrate permissions, e.g. <code>rw</code>.</p>
+  the user's permissions in the current webstrate, e.g. <code>rw</code>.</p>
 </div>

 ## Admin permissions